-Dummies are great for pacifying children, but prolonged or excessive use may result in the development of a condition known as “dummy teeth“.
+Dummies are great for calming children, but prolonged or excessive use may result in the development of a condition known as “dummy teeth“.
 This condition can have a negative impact on the function of your child's baby teeth, and even on their adult teeth, as well as on the overall oral health of your child.

-As a parent, of course you want to do the right thing for your child.
-So in this article we'll answer the following questions:
+As a parent, of course, you want to do the right thing for your child.
+So in this article, we'll answer the following questions: